 - a minor, unless the minor is being supervised by a parent and following the rules explained in sub-section f of section 13A-11-72 of the law; or

-- someone who regularly abuses alcohol, known in the law as a “habitual drunkard”).1
+- someone who regularly abuses alcohol, known in the law as a “habitual drunkard”.1

 If any of these apply to your situation, please talk to someone in your area about how this law is being enforced.
 The sheriff department in your county may be able to give you more information.
 You can find contact information for your local sheriff on our AL Sheriff Departments page.

 If none of these situations apply to you, you can still make a plan for your safety.
 See our Safety Tips page for more information.
 You can also contact your local domestic violence program for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our AL Advocates and Shelters page.